 4. No pressure to remodel.

 Another resounding reason people strive to own is so that they can make a place "their own," whether this is through tearing down walls, having a unique backsplash, or the freedom to paint rooms to their hearts' content.
-But keep in mind that these things are yet another expense.
+But keep in mind that these things are yet another expense (Americans will spend a projected $337 billion on remodeling this year!)
 Indeed, if you stay in your purchased home for an extended period of time or you buy an older, outdated home, updating will probably become a compulsory expense when it's time to sell.
 But it's more than possible to make a place yours even if you're renting.
 In fact, without the pressure to make a place your own through tearing things down and building them back up, you enjoy freedom in your limitation: all your creativity is funneled to the non-permanent options you have for personalization.

 5. You will have more of that most precious commodity: time.